jina-ai/jina/docs/fundamentals/document/document-quiz-source.md

-# Document
+# Document Quiz

 ### 1. What can kind of data can a Document contain?

 - Just plain text
 - Numpy array
-- Any kind of data
+- Any kind of data --correct-answer--

 > [A Document can contain *any* kind of data that can be stored digitally](https://docs.jina.ai/fundamentals/document/document-api/#document-content).
 Text, graphics, audio, video, amino acids, 3D meshes, Numpy arrays, you name it.